 Step 5 — Installing the Nextcloud application on instance #2

-Now that we have a database that Nextcloud can use, we need to deploy the frontend application.
-First login to the server that you will be installing Nextcloud on.
-Create a root shell again by running
+You must now deploy the frontend application.
+First log into the server that you will be installing Nextcloud on.
+Once logged in, switch to the root shell again by running:

 [user@instance]$ sudo su - [root@instance]#